shimondoodkin/export-docker-dns/README.md

 To automatically route all `.docker` queries to your DNS proxy, configure systemd-resolved:

-create a file in /etc/systemd/resolved.conf.d/
+Create a .conf file in /etc/systemd/resolved.conf.d/

 for example  /etc/systemd/resolved.conf.d/docker-dns.conf
 with content